thienchuong/infra/README.md

 ### Limitation
 - Not fully setup a production ready infra.
 Many component need to be fine turning and secret need to be controll
-- Some Grafana dashboard is missing metric because of the resolution is a bit high and some label need to be relabel
+- Some Grafana dashboards is missing metric because of the resolution is a bit high and some label need to be relabel
 - Deploy github action build cache to reduce the build time
 - Deploy monitoring for github action build time
 - Deploy github action runner controller for auto scaling the runners